prototypefund/open-theater-api/README.md

 This document currently is unfinished and not yet in a usable but in an experimental state.

 <a href="https://tools.ietf.org/html/rfc2119">RF 2119</a> *is planned* to be used in the first published version of this document.

+## Agents of API processes

+#### Client
+A client.
+Usually an application running on one single user's device (mobile phone, laptop etc.).

+#### Repository Server
+A server hosting an overview over several projects that MAY recide on different servers (provisioning servers and/or trigger servers).

+#### Provisioning Server
+A server hosting one or more project and channel specific provisioning endpoints and/or their fileLists and/or their associated asset files to be downloaded and chached by clients in the provisioning process.